SecondPose: SE(3)-Consistent Dual-Stream Feature Fusion for Category-Level Pose Estimation: Experiment

 \subsection{Limitations}

-Initially, our method's efficacy is restricted by the constraints of DINOv2 due to our utilization of its features.
+Our method's efficacy is restricted by the constraints of DINOv2 due to our utilization of its features.
 When DINOv2 is unable to provide meaningful semantic information for specific images, our approach is unable to surpass this limitation.
-Additionally, the speed of our method is affected by the inference speed of DINOv2, and potential resolutions for this limitation include acceleration techniques like Transformer optimizations.